-When finally entrusted with the problems of state in the post-

-1917 government, he resolved the problems that he encountered with a singular lack of subtlety.
-As Lenin diplomatically suggested in his Testament, Trotsky's actual state practice was 'excessively administrative in character.
-His baptism of fire was the Brest-Litovsk negotiations, where he pursued a policy of 'no-war, no-peace' in anticipation of the spread of the revolution, a policy that earned him the strictures of Lenin and further advances by the German armies. (an'ethical' position).
+When finally entrusted with the problems of state in the post⇒ administrative of in character.
+His baptism of fire was the Brest-Litovsk negotiations, where he pursued a policy of ono-war, no-peace in anticipation of the spread of the revolution, a policy that earned him the strictures of Lenin and further advances by the German armies.
+(Qn'ethical position).
 It appears to have been an educational experience: this brief romanticism was subsequently replaced by a determination to pursue the most ruthless form of practical politics: the purely administrative mode displaced any more sophisticated political confections.
-He had no compunctions about taking and executing hostages, not simply from the enemy but from among the ranks of the Red Army !pour encourager les autres!: he scorned those who advocated a new 'revolutionary' form of military strategy and organisation, and insisted on the superiority of conventional warfare and disciplined and hierarchical formations; he could see no better solution to the problem of relations between the trade unions and the state than to turn the unions into the arms of the state under the slogan of the 'militarisation of labour'.
-Trotsky collapsed into the administrative mode with a vengeance, and rejected all criticisms as the vapourings of woolly-minded liberals (his 'scientific' mode).
+He had no compunctions about taking and executing hostages, not simply from the enemy but from among the ranks of the Red Army (pour encourager les autres of he scorned those who advocated a new 'revolutionary' form of military strategy and organisation, and insisted on the superiority of conventional warfare and disciplined and hierarchical formations; he could see no better solution to the problem of relations between the trade unions and the state than to turn the unions into the arms of the state under the slogan of the 'militarisation of labour'.
+Trotsky collapsed into the administrative mode with a vengeance, and rejected all criticisms as the vapourings of woolly-minded liberals. (his 'scientific' mode)0